Proofreading Tips and Techniques for National Proofreading Day

 2. Don’t Proofread When You’re Tired

-Trying to proofread late at night when you are tired and your concentration is poor increases the chance you will miss essential errors.
-Come back with fresh eyes the next morning if you can.
+Proofreading late at night when you are tired and unable to concentrate increases the likelihood that you will miss important errors.
+Come back the next morning with a fresh perspective.

 3. Read It Out Loud